AStefankiv/writing/the_case_for_oauth.md

 OAuth isn’t always necessary.
 Simpler authentication may be preferable in situations where its complexity outweighs the benefits:

-- **Internal-only applications:** Apps used solely within a trusted environment may rely on traditional session-based authentication.
+- **Internal-only applications:** Apps used only within a trusted environment may rely on traditional session-based authentication.
 - **Machine-to-machine communication:** Services without user involvement can use API keys or mutual TLS instead of OAuth flows.
 - **High-performance applications:** OAuth’s redirects and external calls can introduce delays in latency-sensitive systems.
 - **Offline or intermittently connected environments:** Apps needing offline functionality may require local authentication methods.

-In these cases, simpler approaches are often more practical and efficient.
+In these cases, simpler solutions work best.

 ## The OAuth 2.1 Evolution

 OAuth 2.0 wasn't perfect.
-OAuth 2.1 is the community's combined update, integrating a decade of lessons learned.
+OAuth 2.1 is the community's combined update, bringing together years of lessons learned.
 Key changes include:

-- **Mandating PKCE ([Proof Key for Code Exchange](https://oauth.net/2/pkce/)):** Essential for securing public clients (like mobile apps) by preventing authorization code interception attacks.
+- **Mandating PKCE ([Proof Key for Code Exchange](https://oauth.net/2/pkce/)):** Essential for securing public clients (like mobile apps) by preventing authorization code theft.

 - **Removing Risky Flows:** It officially drops the Resource Owner Password Credentials grant (the "just give me your password" flow) and the Implicit grant, reinforcing security-first principles.

-- **Stricter Token Handling:** Prohibits sending bearer tokens in URL query strings and encourages refresh token rotation to limit the impact of token leakage .
+- **Stricter Token Handling:** Prohibits sending access tokens in URL query strings and encourages refresh token rotation to limit the impact of token leakage.

 ## Conclusion: OAuth as the Non-Negotiable Standard

-OAuth 2.1 is the standard for delegated authorization in a hyper-connected world.
-By using it correctly, you reduce risk, enhance user trust, and future-proof your applications for web, mobile, and automated services.
+OAuth 2.1 is the standard for delegated authorization.
+Used correctly, it reduces risk, boosts trust, and future-proofs apps for web, mobile, and automated services.
 Implementing OAuth isn’t just a technical choice—it’s a strategic step toward secure, scalable, and user-friendly digital experiences.

 References:
 1. [The complete guide to protecting your APIs with OAuth2 (part 1)](https://stackoverflow.blog/2022/12/22/the-complete-guide-to-protecting-your-apis-with-oauth2/)